maryletteroa/maryletteroa.github.io/_posts/2021-06-02-hundred-days-of-python.md

 I document my progress in this post: programming tasks, and notes about things that made an impression.

+## Day 71 - Data Exploration with Pandas

+Continuing on this challenge (as if I did not take a break for a looong time i.e. > 1 year bec life happened and also I forgot 👉👈), this day starts the Data Analytics exercises.

+Pandas 🐼

+The notebook is here [Data Exploration Pandas College Major](https://github.com/maryletteroa/100DaysOfCode-Python/blob/main/71/Data_Exploration_Pandas_College_Major.ipynb)

+Noteworthy Pandas function include:

+- `.findna()` - Looks for NaN (not a number)
+- `.dropna()` - drops the NaN
+- `df[['col1','col2']]` - access multiple columns
+- `.idxmax()` - gets row index of the max value
+- `.idxmin()` - gets row index of the min value

 ## Day 70 - Deployed blog in Heroku

 Deployed blog 📝: [Blog](https://dawn-leaf-1474.herokuapp.com).